Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: 2d and 1d avatars of elliptic stable envelopes and the -matrix

-\subsection{The Cohomology Limit}
+\subsection{The cohomology limit}

-In the previous section, we have constructed the K-theoretic stable envelopes and the trigonometric R-matrix for Lie superalgebra $\mfk{sl}(1|1)$ by performing a 3d $\to$ 2d reduction.
-It is then natural to consider a further 2d $\to$ 1d reduction to construct the cohomological stable envelopes and the rational R-matrix for $\mfk{sl}(1|1)$.
+In the previous section, we have constructed the K-theoretic stable envelopes and the trigonometric $R$-matrix for Lie superalgebra $\mfk{sl}(1|1)$ by performing a 3d $\to$ 2d reduction.
+It is then natural to consider a further 2d $\to$ 1d reduction to construct the cohomological stable envelopes and the rational $R$-matrix for $\mfk{sl}(1|1)$.
 Fortunately, the mathematical construction of cohomological stable envelope for Lie superalgebra $\mfk{sl}(1|1)$ is available in the literature \cite{RimanyiRozansky202105}, and we can compare our result.
-In this section, we perform this 2d $\to$ 1d reduction, and we recover the cohomological stable envelopes and the geometrical R-matrix of Rim\'anyi and Rozansky.
+In this section, we perform this 2d $\to$ 1d reduction, and we recover the cohomological stable envelopes and the geometrical $R$-matrix of Rim\'anyi and Rozansky.